The Bhudda said “I too use constructs but I am not fooled by them.”

 Once a family friend recounted to me their earliest memory.
 He was a very small child inside their home, hearing the siren of a fire engine go past their house.
 Except this was the first time he’d ever heard a siren before and had no other sound or story to relate it to.
 The way he described this siren, sounded to me more like an immersive art installation of intense waves of sound and vibration, than the sound I know as fire engine siren.

 In that moment there was only the direct experience, no constructed story yet, just energy in the form of sound waves moving rather intensely through his eardrums and rippling the sensations associated with fear and confusion through his whole body.

-I think of another teacher, Ben Haggard as he speaks about the difference between a mental model and a framework from his work in the field of regenerative development.
-He describes the former as something a kin to a recipe.
+I think of another teacher, Ben Haggard as he speaks about the difference he sees between a ‘mental model’ and a ‘framework’ from his work in the field of regenerative development.
+He describes the former as something akin to a recipe.
 A predictable set of steps that describes the transformation of something functionally.
 A framework on the other hand seems to be more like an invitation into direct experiencing, a letting go of the constructed box.
-He gives the example of ‘wholeness’ as one of the many frameworks of regenerative practice.
-It is not merely a piecing together of parts.
-It is not a recipe, it is only graspable through experiencing it.
+‘Wholeness’ is one of the fundamental frameworks used in regenerative practice.

 What is your experience in this moment?
 How are these words dancing with your own knowledge stories and constructs, your own breath in this moment, the shifting sensations from skin level down to bone marrow?
 What is it like to hold in this place of intellectual knowledge dancing with direct living experience?
 What newness is emerging?